Platelet-Rich Plasma (PRP)

 Because the goal of PRP therapy is to resolve pain through healing, it could prove to have lasting results.
 Initial improvement may be seen within a few weeks, gradually increasing as the healing progresses.
 Research studies and clinical practice have shown PRP therapy to be very effective at relieving pain and returning patients to their normal lives.
 Both ultrasound and MRI images have shown definitive tissue repair after PRP therapy, confirming the healing process.
 The need for surgery can also be greatly reduced by treating injured tissues before the damage progresses and the condition is irreversible.

 Is PRP Right for Me?

 If you have a tendon or ligament injury and traditional methods have not provided relief, then PRP therapy may be the solution.
 The procedure is less aggressive and less expensive than surgery.
 It will heal tissue with minimal or no scarring, and alleviates further degeneration of the tissues.
-No ill effects have been reported in any of the many studies executed.
-This process uses the patient’s own blood thereby eliminating any chance of rejection response and minimizes the likelihood of injection.
+This process uses the patient’s own blood thereby eliminating any chance of rejection response.
 There will be an initial evaluation with your doctor to see if PRP therapy is right for you.